Claudiferock/FED/07 React + MaterrialUi/README.md

 ## Note!
-### React exercises are on <a href='https://github.com/Claudiferock/Mobile-Programming/tree/master/React'>here</a> on Mobile-Programming Ropository.
+### React exercises are in <a href='https://github.com/Claudiferock/Mobile-Programming/tree/master/React'>here</a> on Mobile-Programming Ropository.